Exome sequencing: Case studies

 A study published in September 2009 discussed a proof of concept experiment to determine if it was possible to identify causal genetic variants using exome sequencing.
 They sequenced four individuals with Freeman–Sheldon syndrome (FSS) (OMIM 193700), a rare autosomal dominant disorder known to be caused by a mutation in the gene MYH3.
 Eight HapMap individuals were also sequenced to remove common variants in order to identify the causal gene for FSS.
 After exclusion of common variants, the authors were able to identify MYH3, which confirms that exome sequencing can be used to identify causal variants of rare disorders.
 This was the first reported study that used exome sequencing as an approach to identify an unknown causal gene for a rare mendelian disorder.

 Subsequently, another group reported successful clinical diagnosis of a suspected Bartter syndrome patient of Turkish origin.
 Bartter syndrome is a renal salt-wasting disease.
 Exome sequencing revealed an unexpected well-conserved recessive mutation in a gene called SLC26A3 which is associated with congenital chloride diarrhea (CLD).
 This molecular diagnosis of CLD was confirmed by the referring clinician.
 This example provided proof of concept of the use of whole-exome sequencing as a clinical tool in evaluation of patients with undiagnosed genetic illnesses.
 This report is regarded as the first application of next generation sequencing technology for molecular diagnosis of a patient.

 A second report was conducted on exome sequencing of individuals with a mendelian disorder known as Miller syndrome (MIM#263750), a rare disorder of autosomal recessive inheritance.
 Two siblings and two unrelated individuals with Miller syndrome were studied.
 They looked at variants that have the potential to be pathogenic such as non-synonymous mutations, splice acceptor and donor sites and short coding insertions or deletions.
 Since Miller syndrome is a rare disorder, it is expected that the causal variant has not been previously identified.
 Previous exome sequencing studies of common single nucleotide polymorphisms (SNPs) in public SNP databases were used to further exclude candidate genes.
 After exclusion of these genes, the authors found mutations in DHODH that were shared among individuals with Miller syndrome.
 Each individual with Miller syndrome was a compound heterozygote for the DHODH mutations which were inherited as each parent of an affected individual was found to be a carrier.

 This was the first time exome sequencing was shown to identify a novel gene responsible for a rare mendelian disease.
-This exciting finding demonstrates that exome sequencing has the potential to locate causative genes in complex diseases, which previously has not been possible due to limitations in traditional methods.
-Targeted capture and massively parallel sequencing represents a cost-effective, reproducible and robust strategy with high sensitivity and specificity to detect variants causing protein-coding changes in individual human genomes.
+This finding demonstrates that exome sequencing has the potential to locate causative genes in complex diseases, which was previously not possible.
+Targeted capture and massively parallel sequencing represents a cost-effective, reproducible and robust strategy that can detect variants causing protein-coding changes in individual human genomes with high sensitivity and specificity.